-The ‘Posh Pit’ on the Mona Roma (a $55 ‘Business Class style upgrate from the $20 standard return ticket price) to Hobart’s Museum of Old and New Art on a Friday morning in November was mostly couples, with the addition of a group of Women clearly on a girls weekend.
+The ‘Posh Pit’ on the Mona ferry (a $55 ‘Business Class style upgrade from the $20 standard return ticket price) to Hobart’s Museum of Old and New Art in Tasmania on a Friday morning was mostly couples, with the addition of a group of Women clearly on a girls weekend.

 It was sparsely crowded (unlike the rest of the vessel) and we were served sparking wine and canapes.
 It might have been 9:30am but it didn’t feel too early.